xyz1001/host_network_endian/README.md

 ## Usage

-- Place `endian.h` in your system wide or project's include directory.
+- Place `host_network_endian.h` in your system wide or project's include directory.
 Then include this header.

 ## Example